cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 8.8.5 (2020-10-01) =
+* Fixed a shipping cost bug that happened when multiple flat rates where configured for a country

+= 8.8.4 (2020-10-01) =
+* Changed the default price mappings for the Pinterest template

+= 8.8.3 (2020-09-30) =
+* Sale prices being added to feed even when no start and end date is set for the sale price

+= 8.8.2 (2020-09-29) =
+* Fixed issues with sale price start and sale end date

+= 8.8.1 (2020-09-29) =
+* Sale prices now respect the sale price start and end date when set

 = 8.8.0 (2020-09-28) =
 * Added feature to only add the cheapest priced variation(s) to product feeds instead of all variations or the default variation.